Modeling Instruction in Chemistry I

 Listing of assignments:

-This course meets for ~90 hours (studio format) in summer, and you are required to do at least 45 hours of work outside of class, including reading, worksheets, lab reports, and writing.
-Assignments are listed in the homework document; their links to the Student Learning Outcomes are evident.
+This course meets for ~90 hours (studio format) in June (60 hours in fall).
+In June you are required to do at least 45 hours of work outside of class (including reading, worksheets, lab reports, and writing.
+(In fall you are required to do at least 75 hours of work outside of class. ) Assignments are listed in the homework document; their links to the Student Learning Outcomes are evident.

-To be considered for a letter grade of “B”, you will be expected to do the following: (See the homework document)
+To be considered for a letter grade of “B”, you will be expected to do the following (in June; modified in fall semester): (See the homework document):

 Š You will be assigned several readings from chemistry education research.
 For each of these you will be expected to write a one-page reaction (not a summary!) in which you offer your views about the ideas discussed in the reading assignment.
 We will discuss these in class the next day.
 (40%)

-Reactions and Reflections are due each Friday of the workshop (June 15, 22 and 29) and should be submitted electronically.
-If the work is consistently incomplete or not satisfactory a “C” or lower grade could be given.
+Reactions and reflections are due each Friday (in the June workshop) and should be submitted electronically.
+If the work is consistently incomplete or not satisfactory a “C” or lower grade can be given.

-In order to be considered for a letter grade of “A”, you will have to complete three additional assignments - details of which will be elaborated on during the first week of the course.
+In order to be considered for a letter grade of “A”, you will have to complete three additional assignments - details of which will be elaborated on during the first few days of the course.
 Also refer to the homework document.
-These will be due on or before June 29.
-One of the three assignments is a minimum 2 page typed paper describing how Modeling instruction differs from your current practice and what changes you plan to incorporate, or the issues with which you will have to deal in order to implement the Modeling Method in your classroom.
+These will be due on or before the last course day.
+One of the three assignments is a minimum 2-page typed paper describing how Modeling Instruction differs from your current practice and what changes you plan to incorporate, or the issues with which you will have to deal in order to implement the Modeling Method in your classroom.

-Those not taking the course for graduate credit are earning CEU’s along with the clock hours towards recertification.
-ASU expects you to complete all of the assignments at a satisfactory level in order to receive the CEU’s, even though you are not receiving a grade.
+Participants taking the course for non-credit are earning CEU’s along with clock hours towards recertification.
+ASU expects you to complete and submit all assignments at a satisfactory level in order to receive the CEU’s, even though you are not receiving a grade.

 Arizona Board of Regents and ASU policies: